-It all started back in 1994.
-That was the year when Pentagram's partner Paula Scher designed her very fist distinctive posters for New York's annual Shakespeare in the Park events by The Public Theatre.
+It all started back in 1994, a year when Pentagram's partner Paula Scher designed her very fist distinctive posters for New York's annual Shakespeare in the Park events by The Public Theatre.
 "The Public Theatre identity is based on being extremely loud and visible and urban" told Scher in an interview with Hillman Curtis of her accomplishment to create "the first American Shakespeare poster ever."

 Pentagram X Public Theater creative synergy would eventually influence much of the graphic design created for theatrical promotion and for cultural institutions in general.
 "The original identity responded to The Public's mission to provide accessible and innovative performances, creating a graphic language that reflects street typography in its extremely active, unconventional and almost graffiti-like juxtaposition" notes Pentagram.

 "The 1995 posters Pentagram designed for The Public Theater’s production of Savion Glover’s Bring in 'Da Noise, Bring in 'Da Funk featured the wood typefaces used throughout The Public's identity.
 The play's title and theater logos surrounded the tap artist in a typographical be-bop, like urban noise.
 After this campaign, The Public’s typographic style popped up everywhere, from magazine layouts to advertising for other shows.
 In fact, the whole style of theater advertising changed and everything began to be displayed in blocky wood type in all caps.
 The Public's campaigns have had to continuously change to stay fresh in the city's highly competitive theatrical market."